How to Avoid Raising Spoiled Kids

 So how can you avoid spoiling your child?
 Try out the following expert parenting tips:

 • Listen to your child—but stick to your guns.
-“Talking through a situation allows your child to feel heard,” Walfish says—but after acknowledging his frustrations, it’s important to reinforce whatever limits you’ve set and ensure that your child accepts his responsibility or respects the rules.
-For instance, your child can complain about how it’s not fair that he doesn’t have a smartphone and his friends do.
-You can listen and say, “I understand you’re upset that you can't have a smartphone, but our family rule is that you get one in sixth grade.”
+“Talking through a situation allows your child to feel heard,” Walfish says—but after acknowledging his frustrations, it’s important to reinforce whatever limits you’ve set and ensure that your child accepts their responsibility or respects the rules.
+For instance, your child can complain about how it’s not fair that they don’t have a smartphone and their friends do.
+You can listen and say, “I understand you’re upset that you can’t have a smartphone, but our family rule is that you get one in sixth grade.”

 • Don’t be afraid of letting your kids fail.
 It can be hard seeing your kids experience disappointments, but understanding how to handle failure and persevere through difficulty is an important lesson for kids to learn while they’re young.
 “Let your child make mistakes, or as I call it, ‘bump into the furniture,’” Mayer says.
 Whether you let your children lose once in a while at Chutes and Ladders or encourage them to try something new that they may not succeed in at first, it’ll pay off down the road.

 • Don’t over-praise your child.
 People who complain about the current “everyone gets a trophy” mentality may have a valid point—a 2015 study found that kids whose parents overvalue them—for instance, praising them for talents they don’t posses—are more likely to develop narcissistic behaviors.
 Yes, it’s important to encourage your kids and shower them with affection, but research shows that children can internalize their parents’ inflated views of them, leading to spoiled behavior.
 Instead of applauding your child for something they didn’t actually excel at, try praising your child’s effort—for example, “I’m proud of you for working so hard on that school project.”